 How to Stream HDR10 content on Netflix on Phone?

-Streaming Netflix in HDR requires Netflix app version 5.0 for Android.
+Streaming Netflix in HDR requires Netflix app version 5.0 or above for Android smartphones.

 To stream in HDR, you will need: